raimohanska/reactive-bacon/README.md

 different perspectives.
 The contract between an EventStream and its Sink is as follows:

-1. For each incoming event, the function `consume :: Event a -> IO HandleResult a` is called.
+1. For each incoming event, the sink function `Event a -> IO HandleResult a` is called.
-2. The function returns a `HandleResult` which is either `NoMore` or `More consume`
+2. The function returns a `HandleResult` which is either `NoMore` or `More`
 3. In case of `NoMore` the source must never call the consume function for this Sink again.
-4. In case of `More consume` the source will deliver any further events using the newly supplied consume-function.

 A `Property` behaves similarly to an `EventStream` except that

-1. On a call to `addListener` it will deliver its current value (if any) to the provided `consume : Event a -> IO HandleResult` function.
+1. On a call to `addListener` it will deliver its current value (if any) to the provided `Event a -> IO HandleResult` function.
 2. This means that if the Property has previously emitted the value `x` to its sinks and that is the latest value emitted, it will deliver this value to any registered Sink.